u1i/devops-course/README.md

 At the end of the course, participants will be able to:

-* Architect Modern Distributed Systems
+* Architect modern distributed systems
-* Understand DevOps Concepts: People, Tools, Processes
+* Understand DevOps concepts: people, tools, processes
-* Gain Hands-On Knowledge: Distributed Version Control with Git
+* Gain hands-on knowledge: distributed version control with Git
-* Provision and Work with Cloud Computing Resources
+* Provision and work with cloud computing resources
 * Understand and apply agile project management methods such as Agile and Scrum
-* Pipelines, Containerization of Code, Orchestration of Containers with Kubernetes
+* Pipelines, containerization of code, orchestration of containers with Kubernetes
-* Infrastructure as Code and Automation
+* Infrastructure-as-Code and automation

 ### Day 1 (half day)